rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 ## Characterhub

 Characters are created and maintained in the characterhub.
-The Characterhub is created by someone with a Roll20 Pro subscription to allow everybody to export characters and running the [helper apiscript](apiscript-ffw-v0.0.7.js).
+The Characterhub is created by someone with a Roll20 Pro subscription to allow everybody to import/export characters and running the CommunityPlaySupport roll20 [mod](apiscript-ffw-v0.0.7.js).

+#### Characterhub - Curation of Compendium Content

+The compendiums in the Character Hub are curated to only have content available that is agreed by the gamemasters.
+All players create and store their character in the Character Hub.

 This script provide the following functionalities.